Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 Most importantly, niacinamide is excellently absorbed and effectively fulfils niacin’s duties.
 It isn’t a failed lab experiment like oral zinc oxide.
 Now that we’ve dealt with the technicalities, here’s a bunch of studies testing topical niacinamide on acne:

-ONE: the study train kicked off back in 1995 with this promising comparison of niacinamide and the topical antibiotic clindamycin.
-The scientists were enraged with the growing resistance of p.acnes bacteria to their antibiotics (how dare they!), and were therefore comparing an antibiotic to B3.
-76 acne patients were ordered to apply either 4% niacinamide gel or 1% clindamycin gel daily.
+ONE: back in 1995, some scientists were enraged with the growing resistance of p.acnes bacteria to their antibiotics (how dare they!).
+Therefore, they gathered 76 acne patients and ordered them to apply either 4% niacinamide gel, or a 1% gel of clindamycin, the most common topical antibiotic.

 After 8 weeks, both groups experienced significant improvements in acne, with 82% improvements in the niacinamide group compared to 68% in the antibiotic group.

 After 8 weeks, the addition of niacinamide was judged to have achieved nothing.
-The raw data showed a very slight improvement in group A, with 17.5% enjoying an excellent response compared to 13.79% in group B.
+The raw data showed a very slight improvement in group 1, with 17.5% enjoying an excellent response compared to 13.79% in group 2.

 THREE: but niacinamide found itself on the road to redemption in yet another showdown with clindamycin.
 5% niacinamide was compared to 2% clindamycin in 60 female acne patents.
 Niacinamide decreased acne counts by 69% in 8 weeks, leading to the glorious conclusion that “five percent nicotinamide gel is as effective as 2% clindamycin gel for treatment of mild to moderate acne vulgaris“.